Table of Contents

 Software Experience

-The Nexus 4 was launched with Android 4.2 Jelly Bean and received updates up to Android 5.1.1 Lollipop officially.
-As a Google Nexus device, it offered a pure Android experience with no manufacturer bloatware, providing timely updates directly from Google.
-This ensured a smooth and responsive user interface with access to the latest Android features and improvements.
+When introduced, Nexus 4 ran Android 4.2 Jelly Bean and went through updates until Android 5.1.1 Lollipop officially.
+Being a Google Nexus phone gave it a clean Android experience without load from manufacturer bloatware or intestines, provided timely updates directly from Google.
+This gave room for a smooth and responsive UI, alongside the newest Android features and improvements in tow.

 Connectivity

-Connectivity options on the Nexus 4 included support for 3G and HSPA+ (up to 42 Mbps), as well as Wi-Fi 802.11 b/g/n, Bluetooth 4.0, NFC (Near Field Communication), and GPS with A-GPS support.
-It lacked 4G LTE connectivity, which was a limitation for users in regions where LTE networks were widely adopted.
+Connectivity options in Nexus 4 included support for 3G and HSPA+ (up to 42 Mbps), Wi-Fi 802.11 b/g/n, Bluetooth 4.0, NFC (Near Field Communication), and GPS (with A-GPS supporting).
+No 4G LTE connectivity was being provided, a major limitation for those based in regions where the LTE networks had been widely adopted.

 Audio Quality